Chat with the Customer During a Session

 Click the arrow icon at the top left of the sidebar to collapse the sliding sidebar.
 If the sidebar is collapsed, hover over the arrow by the hidden window to reveal it.
 Click the pin icon that replaced the arrow icon at the top left of the sidebar to re-pin the sliding sidebar.

-When typing in English, misspelled words will be underlined in red.
+When typing in English, misspelled words are underlined in red.
 Right-click to view spelling suggestions or to ignore that spelling for the current console login.

 If real-time chat translation is enabled, customers can chat with a representative in their own language.
 As an example, a customer whose main language is English could chat with a representative who speaks only Dutch, with the chat traffic being automatically translated in real time.

-For more information on configuring real-time chat translations, please see Real-Time Chat: Translate Chat Messages Between Rep and Customer at https://www.beyondtrust.com/docs/remote-support/getting-started/admin/real-time-chat.htm
+For more information on configuring real-time chat translation, please see Real-Time Chat: Translate Chat Messages Between Rep and Customer.

 Hovering the mouse pointer over the representative's name shows which language is being used to translate the messages sent to the customer.
 In the example shown, the representative is shown as "online and speaking in English", even though the representative is typing in Spanish.